Student Assistance Program

 The student assistance program is a statewide initiative designed to help educators identify students who show signs of experiencing serious school-related problems.
 Through a systematic process, students are identified, interviewed, and if appropriate, referred to an outside agency.
 It is an intervention process, not a treatment program.

 Student assistance programs have been implemented in all Pennsylvania school districts.
 The core of the program is the student assistance team, comprised of school and agency personnel specially trained to work with at-risk students.
-Presently, there are two teams in operation; one at the Senior High School and one at the Middle School.
+Presently, there are three teams in operation; one at the Senior High School, one at the Middle School, and one team across all of our elementary buildings.

 WHY HAS MECHANICSBURG AREA SCHOOL DISTRICT BECOME INVOLVED IN THE STUDENT ASSISTANCE PROGRAM?